Best Things to Do on a Rainy Day in Grand Rapids

 Maybe visions of kids going stir crazy and bouncing off the walls form in your mind.

-No need to fret, though – West Michigan is stacked with indoor fun options.
+No need to fret, though – West Michigan is stacked with indoor activities and options.
 We’ve gathered Grand Rapids’ classic rainy day ideas here.

 If cabin fever has set in hard, there are dozens of indoor play places in Grand Rapids.
 And if your ambitious kids exhaust this “best of” list below, set them loose with these 200+ indoor activities for kids.